The Majestic Gullfoss - Iceland's Golden Waterfall, which gives a Name to the Golden Circle

-Others followed suit, even leaning on the no walking sign in the process!
+Others followed suit, even leaning on the no-walking sign in the process!
 If you look at the photos in the news article you will see people having their "jumping in the air photos" in this location!

-The edges by the waterfall are unstable and you can plunge right into Gullfoss with the next falling rock.
+The edges of the waterfall are unstable and you can plunge right into Gullfoss with the next falling rock.
 And there is no surviving the power of Gullfoss.
 That is why it is off-limits.